magorkel/startup/notes.md

   - exit gets you out of your web service

 ## HTML:
--to change color you can list basic colors and don't need the number
+- to change color you can list basic colors and don't need the number
+- when making an app, you need to think about ALL of the pages you are going to make.
+Every page needs an HTML.
+An edit profile, a register verses login, any button that links to more information.
+- bottom menues can be created with a <style> tab and then referenced in the <body>